Gaurav-Singh-Kabdwal/DBank/README.md

 # dbank

-Welcome to your new dbank project and to the internet computer development community.
+Welcome to dbank project using internet computer (ICP) development.